bleaktwig/yuadrem-wiki/docs/index.md

 --------------------------------------------------------------------------------
 ## Sociology
 ### Politics
 Back in the golden age, Yuadrem was split into various nations, each with their own population centers and varied economies.
-This era of peace lasted until the death of god-suzerain Olag<!-- TODO.
-Link. --> in 621 A.S.
-(After the Schism), an event that sparked the Penance<!-- TODO.
-Link. -->.
-With the Penance, an irisdescent tar known as nix<!-- TODO.
-Link. --> began rolling over the continent.
+This era of peace lasted until the death of god-suzerain [Olag](religion/illuminants/olag.md) in 621 A.S.
+(After the Schism), an event that sparked the [Penance](history.md#age-of-tar).
+With the Penance, an iridescent tar known as [nix](religion/primordials/nix.md) began rolling over the continent.
 This caused mass migrations, separating the peoples into isolas.

 An isola is defined as a region either devoid of nix, or only seasonably affected by it.
 Most isolas are protected by their topography, often aided by strong sorcerers known as [Illuminants](religion/index.md#illuminants).
 Up to the year 800 A.S., the only known isola was the [Fesh Peninsula](isolas/fesh_peninsula/index.md).
 After the arrival of the nixwalkers<!-- TODO.
 Link. -->, dentrala<!-- TODO.
 Link. --> apomancers<!-- TODO.
 Link. --> who travel over the vapors released by nix, it is now known that at least three others isolas exist: [Krugghom](isolas/krugghom/index.md), the [Steldan Isola](isolas/steldan_isola/index.md), and the Coldmist Gorge<!-- TODO.
 Link. -->.